 METHODS

-We conducted this study in the Santa Catalina Mountains (SCM) and the Pinaleno Mountains (PM) of southern Arizona, USA.
+We conducted this study in the Santa Catalina Mountains and the Pinaleno Mountains of southern Arizona, USA.
 The ranges are located at approximately the same latitude and are separated by approximately 150 km (Figure 1; Table 1) (Shreve 1919).
 They have similar orientations, are composed predominantly of gneiss and granite, and have similar plant communities (Shreve 1919; Shreve 1922).
-Historically, the mean fire interval in the SCM was 11.6 years (Iniguez et al., 2008).
-In the PM low severity fires occurred with a mean fire interval of approximately 4.2 years (Grissino-Mayer et al. 1995).
+The ranges only differ in their annual average precipitation and soil characteristics (Table 1 and 2).
+Prior to 1900, wildfires in both the Santa Catalina Mts. and the Pinaleno Mts. were more frequent and less intense with fire intervals being about every 4 to 6 years (Grissino-Mayer et al. 1995; Swetnam 2005; Iniguez et al., 2008).
+From 1900, fire suppression and grazing severely reduced the number and frequency of wildfires increasing the length of fire intervals (Grissino-Mayer et al. 1995; Swetnam 2005).

-Portions of the SCM and PM experienced severe wildfires between 2002 and 2004.
-The 2002 Bullock fire and 2003 Aspen fire burned 123.7 km2 and 343.0 km2, respectively, in the SCM (Iniguez et al., 2008).
-In the PM, the 2004 Nuttall-Gibson complex burned the northern and southern portion of the range, affecting 120.3 km2 (USDA Forest Service, 2013).
+Portions of the Santa Catalina Mts. and Pinaleno Mts. experienced severe wildfires between 2002 and 2004.
+The 2002 Bullock fire and 2003 Aspen fire burned 123.7 km2 and 343.0 km2, respectively, in the Santa Catalina Mts.
+(Iniguez et al., 2008).
+In the Pinaleno Mts., the 2004 Nuttall-Gibson complex burned 120.3 km2 in the northern and southern portions of the range (USDA Forest Service, 2013).

 Site selection

-In each range we selected burned areas that had experienced a low- to intermediate intensity fires in the Bullock, Aspen, or Nuttall-Gibson complex events of 2002-2004.
+In each range we selected burned areas that had experienced a low- to intermediate severity fires in the Bullock, Aspen, or Nuttall-Gibson complex events of 2002-2004.
 To designate burned areas we used visual cues (e.g., presence of burn scares on trees, charcoal layer within soil horizon) and cross-referenced our observations with burn maps from Monitoring Trends in Burn Severity (MTBS) (accessed online, 2017).
-We identified two burned and two unburned areas in each range, which were sampled in 2014 (SCM, unburned) and 2016 (SCM, burned; PM, burned and unburned) (Table 1).
+We identified two burned and two unburned areas in each range, which were sampled in 2014 (Santa Catalina Mts., unburned) and 2016 (Santa Catalina Mts., burned; Pinaleno Mts., burned and unburned) (Table 1).
 We sampled six trees per site in 2014 (a total of 12 trees), but reduced our sampling to five trees/site (10 trees per burn status per range) in 2016 because species accumulation curves indicated that five trees would be sufficient to capture local species richness in this region (Bowman and Arnold, 2018).

 Collection of roots

-We collected three root cores (5 cm diameter; 15 cm depth) in three positions at the canopy dripline of each tree (uphill, parallel, and downhill of the tree) (SCM: 66 root cores; PM: 60 root cores).
+We collected three root cores (5 cm diameter; 15 cm depth) in three positions at the canopy dripline of each tree (uphill, parallel, and downhill of the tree) (Santa Catalina Mts.: 66 root cores; Pinaleno Mts.: 60 root cores).
 We removed the litter layer prior to coring.
 We transported cores in plastic bags in a cooler to the lab and stored them at -20°C before processing.

 Collection of soil for chemical analyses